The Great Sameness

 There’s no need for commercials to antagonize viewers because commercials can be as creative, entertaining, heartwarming, and inspiring as the shows they interrupt.
 The following are several examples:

-2. Man and woman can’t stand each other.
+2. They can’t stand each other.

 Why is this?
 One explanation is the following from Rick Beato: